BellAppLab/BLLogger/README.md

 ```
 cd toYourProjectsFolder
-git submodule add -b Submodule --name BLLogger https://github.com/BellAppLab/BLLogger.git
+git submodule add --name BLLogger https://github.com/BellAppLab/BLLogger.git
 ```

-Navigate to the new BLLogger folder and drag the Pods folder to your Xcode project.
+Navigate to the new BLLogger folder and drag the `Source` folder into your Xcode project.

 ## Author